 It wasn’t until I lived in China, where I first tasted Uyghur food, that I experienced how tomatoes can work in Chinese cuisine.
 The Islamic Uyghur population live mostly in Xinjiang, a large autonomous region situated in the northwest of China.
 Although its terrain is dry and mountainous, Xinjiang produces a lot of tomatoes, which is why it is a common ingredient in Uyghur cuisine.
 I can’t even remember what dish I ate, but I distinctly remember tomatoes paired with cumin and thinking it’s one of the best things I ever tasted.

-Drawing from the influences of Uyghur cuisine, I made this stir fried chow mein with tomatoes, green beans, and cumin.
+Drawing from the influences of Uyghur cuisine, I made this vegetable chow mein with tomatoes, green beans, and cumin.
 Tomatoes and green beans are in season right now, which makes the dish even more delightful.
-The chow mein is great for weeknights, as it takes less than 30 minutes to prepare.
+The vegetable chow mein is great for weeknights, as it takes less than 30 minutes to prepare.
 You can serve this dish with pan-fried tofu, grilled shrimp, chicken, whatever suits your fancy.

-CAN YOU MAKE THIS GLUTEN FREE?
+CAN YOU MAKE THIS VEGETABLE CHOW MEIN GLUTEN FREE?

 CAN YOU COOK THIS WITH OTHER NOODLES?